3 Wafu Japanese-Style Steak Sauce Recipes

 The recommended mixing ratio of soy sauce, mirin, and 100% lemon juice is 2:3:2.
 Specifically,

 - Sprinkle a dash of salt and black pepper over a slice of beef

-- Heat a pan with some oil and garlic over a low flame, and cook the meat
+- After heating a pan over low heat with some oil and garlic, cook the meat

-- Dish up the beef on a plate and put soy sauce, Mirin, and lemon juice
+- Dish up the cooked meat on a plate and put the soy sauce, mirin, and lemon juice

-- Put Mirin and Sake in a pot and heat the mixture to the boil so that the alcohol content will be evaporated
+- Put the mirin and sake in a saucepan and bring the mixture to a boil so that the alcohol content will be evaporated

-- Add soy sauce and sugar, and boil down the sauce moderately
+- Add the soy sauce and sugar, and simmer down the sauce moderately

-- Ready to use, dress beef steak with the sauce and enjoy!
+- Serve beef steak with the sauce and enjoy!